Police and Law Enforcement Resources

 Law Enforcement Associations

-Associations are a great way to connect with others within the law enforcement industry, get access to ongoing training and development resources, and network with other professionals.
+Associations are a great way to connect within the law enforcement industry, access ongoing training and development resources, and network with other professionals.
 If you’re interested in joining, we recommend starting with the Fraternal Order of Police.
 It is the largest organization of sworn officers in the world.
-It provides a wide variety of resources including special programs, legislative updates, relevant news, legal defense support resources, and much more.
+It provides various resources, including special programs, legislative updates, relevant news, legal defense support resources, and much more.

 Another important organization is the International Association of Chiefs of Police (IACP), which serves as the professional voice of law enforcement.
-The IACP addresses cutting-edge issues confronting law enforcement through advocacy, programs, and research, as well as training and other professional services.
+The IACP addresses cutting-edge issues confronting law enforcement through advocacy, programs, research, training, and other professional services.

 We also recommend the National Sheriff’s Association.
-The organization serves as a voice for Sheriffs across the nation and provides an extensive array of resources.
-For a full list of organizations, see Law Enforcement Associations.
+The organization serves as a voice for Sheriffs nationwide and provides extensive resources.
+For a complete list of organizations, see Law Enforcement Associations.

 Police Resources for Families